turboskomorokh/Flux/README.md

 make
 ```

-Or if your Pentium have several cores:
+Or if your Pentium has several cores:

 ```shell
 make -j$(nproc)
 ```

-Once you finished, you can install the server
+Once you're finished, you can install the server

 ```shell
 echo "I haven't implemented that yet!"